Dental negligence claims | Man receiving dental treatment

 Therefore, we’d say the DDU is missing the key issue completely when urging the Government to cap legal costs in such cases.

-The Government instead should legislate so that all dentists have the relevant indemnity insurance in place should errors be made, and also put measures in place to prevent insurers from choosing not to represent negligent dentists when patients have suffered harm at their hands.
+The law lacks the teeth to deal with this.
+Parliament ought to legislate so that all dentists have the relevant indemnity insurance in place should errors be made, and also put measures in place to prevent insurers from choosing not to represent negligent dentists when patients have suffered harm at their hands.
 The DDU and the like should take a look and self-evaluate.

 It should be looking inward and taking steps to ensure the public are protected from dentists like D’Mello.